Celestine Dünner

 Celestine Mendler-Dünner

-I am a Principal Investigator at the ELLIS Institute in Tübingen, co-affiliated with the Max Planck Institute for Intelligent Systems.
-My research focuses on the role of society in the study of machine learning, taking into account social dynamics when analyzing and designing algorithmic systems.
-Before moving to Germany I spent two years as an SNSF postdoctoral fellow at UC Berkeley hosted by Moritz Hardt.
-I have obtained my PhD from ETH Zurich where I was affiliated with the Data Analytics Laboratory and supervised by Thomas Hofmann.
-During my PhD I was employed at IBM Research Zurich where I contributed to the design and implementation of the IBM Snap ML library.
+I am a Principal Investigator at the ELLIS Institute Tübingen, co-affiliated with the Max Planck Institute for Intelligent Systems and the Tübingen AI Center, leading the Algorithms and Society Group.
+My research focus on machine learning in social context and the role of prediction in digital economies.
+Before joining the ELLIS Institute I was a researcher at the Max Planck Institute for Intelligent Systems and spent two years as a SNSF postdoctoral fellow at UC Berkeley hosted by Moritz Hardt.
+I obtained my PhD from ETH Zurich, advised by Thomas Hofmann.
+During my PhD I was employed at IBM Research Zurich where I co-lead the design of the IBM Snap ML library.

 Advising